Yontoket massacre: The massacre

-When Peter H. Burnett found out where the survivors of the Battery Point Massacre were located, they formed a thirty-three man company.
-California Jack and his men said that they were "well armed and resolved upon the extermination of all Indians".
+When they found out where the survivors of the Battery Point Massacre were located, they formed a thirty-three man company.
 The men trapped the Indians by encircling them.
 Just when the sun came up on the Eastern horizon, they opened fire at Yontocket.
 The Indians immediately came running out of their huts, armed with their bow and arrows, fighting for their lives.
 Their primitive weapons were no match for the modern weapons of the men.

 All around the men, the Indians attempted to escape, but there was no chance of surviving.
 The Indian men's scream was intermingled with the screams of the women and children, which caused even more confusion to the Indians.
 Hundreds of people were killed in the attack, but the men were not done yet.
 An eyewitness said "The people got all around them… Every time someone go out, never come back in… they set fire to the house, the Indians' house.
 You could see them just cutting heads off.
 They stick them things into them; pretty soon they pick them up and throw them right into the fire.
 Some of 'em tried to get away, run down the slough.
 Soon as they get down there, if they don't get 'em right away, they get 'em from the other side when they come up.
 Shoot 'em right there, waiting for them."

 After the attack, the men built a huge fire and threw almost everything the Indians had into it.
 They threw in the Indian's sacred ceremonial dresses into it and they even threw babies, some of which were still alive, in the fire too.
 Finally, Burnett's men burned Yontocket to the ground and only a few Indians were scarcely left alive.
 The men reported no intentional kills of women and children.
 So many victims were incinerated, submerged, or have floated away that the attackers could not obtain a complete body count.
 Sources estimated to only 150 lives lost that morning.
 This may have been an understatement and Tolowa sources insist that 600 people were massacred at Yontocket.
 This is ranked as one of the most lethal massacres in U.S. history.